paramify/fedramp-20x-pilot/README.md

 Our approach can be summarized with the following steps:

 1. **Lightweight Documentation**
-   Document the implementation of our KSIs using Paramify Cloud with the FedRAMP 20x validations set.
+   Document the implementation of KSIs using Paramify Cloud with the FedRAMP 20x validations set.

 2. **Key Security Indicators and Validations**
    Gather and upload evidence into Paramify Cloud for each KSI validation, using automation where possible.